Haspamelodica/Charon-CI/README.md

 - There must be a POM file (for Maven-based tests) or Gradle build files (for Gradle-based tests) at the repository root.
-  The tests repository may use any dependencies and plugins, but using `org.apache.maven.plugins:maven-surefire-plugin:3.0.0` and `org.junit.jupiter:junit-jupiter-engine:5.8.2` is recommended because those two artifacts and all their dependencies are cached in the exercise container.
+  The tests repository may use any dependencies and plugins, but using `org.apache.maven.plugins:maven-surefire-plugin:3.0.0` and `org.junit.jupiter:junit-jupiter-engine:5.8.2` is recommended because those two artifacts and all their dependencies are cached in the exercise base image.

 ## Recommended pipeline for testing student submissions
 1. Clone / check out this repository.